 Four things to look for in an online preplanning tool for your funeral home

-By the end of 2022, eCommerce sales are on track to hit 1 billion dollars.
+In 2022, eCommerce sales hit 1 trillion dollars.

 That means more people than ever before are shopping online for basic necessities and large purchases.
 The pandemic of 2020 certainly exacerbated online eCommerce sales.
 In 2019, online sales were $570 million, but they skyrocketed to $811 million in 2020 and $960 million in 2021.

 Americans today spend more time on the internet for work, study, and pleasure than ever before.
 There are also more opportunities to purchase goods and services online, from everyday purchases (like groceries) to big ticket items (like homes).
 The fact is, people are more comfortable with making purchases online.
 In fact, a recent study shows that 87% of consumers want to research online before making a purchase.
 To do this, they primarily use a company’s website to find information.
 It’s probably safe to assume you have a website and would agree that it has replaced the Yellow Pages in how people find your funeral home.
 That said, how often is your website helping consumers interact with your business to make a purchase?

 Almost every industry is already providing an eCommerce experience, and today’s consumers have been conditioned to expect one – even in industries they’ve never worked with before – like the funeral profession.

 More and more families today want to fully preplan and pay for their own funeral online.
 Are you giving them the option?
 In short, to remain competitive in today’s market, every funeral home should have some sort of eCommerce tool that allows consumers to purchase funeral or cremation prearrangements online.
 We believe in this so strongly that we are offering our eCommerce tool, Arrangement Guide™, at no monthly cost once it is set up.
 Regardless of whether you use our tool, though, let’s discuss some criteria to help you select the best tool for your business.